espocrm/documentation/docs/development/api-action.md

             json_encode($someData)
         );

-        // You can either write data to response or return from an action method.
+        // You can either write data to the response or use return
         // Returned value will be encoded and written to the reponse.
     }